rachelabrasier/rachelabrasier.github.io/publications.md

 [The Arrest of Sergei Furgal as a Kremlin Power Grab](https://iar-gwu.org/blog/the-arrest-of-sergei-furgal-in-context)
 *September 30, 2020*

+### The University of Texas at Dallas, DFW Labor Market Update

+Monthly update published on second Wednesday of the month.
+See full list [here](https://economicengine.utdallas.edu/analysis/market/).

 ### The University of Texas at Dallas, [The Connection: Economic Development and Our Community](https://www.utdallas.edu/economicengine/connection/)

 [Where UT Dallas Freshmen Went to School in Texas *(interactive)*](https://utdallas.edu/economicengine/analysis/districts/)